ibm-cloud-docs/transit-gateway/changing-config.md

 1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](/login){: external} and log in to your account.
 1. Select the Menu icon ![Menu icon](../../icons/icon_hamburger.svg) from the upper left, then click **Interconnectivity**.
-1. Click **Transit Gateway** from the left navigation pane.
+1. Click **Transit Gateway** from the left navigation window.
 1. Click the name of the transit gateway that you want to edit.

    If you are in the expanded view, click **View details**.
    {: tip}

-1. From the Connections page, click the **Actions** button at the top right, then select **Edit**.
+1. From the Connections page, click the **Actions** button at the upper right, then select **Edit**.

    From here, you can change the gateway's name and its routing type (Local or Global).

    To change a transit gateway's routing type from global to local, you must delete any connections that are not local to the transit gateway's location.
    {: tip}

-   When changing from Local to Global routing for a given transit gateway, you are charged for all associated connection traffic.
+   When you change from Local to Global routing for a specific transit gateway, you are charged for all associated connection traffic.
    {: important}

 ## Changing your configuration from the CLI
 {: #change-configuration-cli}
 {: cli}

-To update properties on an existing gateway from the CLI, execute the following command:
+To update properties on an existing gateway from the CLI, run the following command:

 ```sh
 ibmcloud tg gateway-update|gwu GATEWAY_ID [--name NAME] [--routing ROUTING] [--output json] [-h, --help]